Ranzeplay/PhiJudge/Docs/docs/intro.md

 ## Features

-- Use services provided by Supabase, such as Database, Auth and Realtime.
+- Use services provided by Supabase, such as Database, Auth, and Realtime.
-- Use .NET C# to develop Agent, and it's container-based.
+- Use .NET C# to develop the Agent, and it's container-based.
 - Plugins are dynamically loaded.
 To enable them, just put them into the plugins directory without rebuilding the whole Agent.
 - Versioned Web API interface (currently v0).